Swimming Lessons for Children

-Children ages 1-5 need to play in water.
-As we all know, playing in any depth of water can be dangerous - from one inch to one foot deep.
-Parents who have pools in their backyards are especially concerned about lessons for young children.
-While a few new methods have sprung up over the last decade, I am of the old-fashioned style and opinion.
-For an infant, purchase a plastic pool, fill with a couple of inches of water, toss in a few toys and let them splash away!
-For a toddler or pre-schooler, take them to the public pool and let them play and have fun in the pool under your supervision.
-This is especially beneficial if your local pool has a shallow end with zero gradient that increases to 18 inches deep.
-Many public pools have specific play areas for toddlers and young children and this, in my opinion, is the best place for them to start learning about water, the effects it has when they fall in it, the bouyancy their body has in it, and the feel of it on their little bodies.
+For a toddler or pre-schooler, class lessons or private lessons will be the decision their care taker will make.
+If a toddler or pre-schooler is not ready, take them to the public pool and let them play and have fun in the pool under your supervision.
+This is especially beneficial if your local pool has a shallow end with zero gradient that gradually increases in depth.
+Many public pools have specific play areas for toddlers and young children.
+This is the best place for them to start learning about water, the effects it has when they fall in it, the buoyancy their body has in it, and the feel of it on their little bodies.
 My favorite way to learn---by having fun.

 This is a choice you have to make as a parent.
-There is nothing wrong with "lessons" for younger children, just keep your expectations at the correct level.
+It is important for some type of "lessons" be given to younger children, just keep your expectations at the correct level.
 If your child becomes more confident or comfortable in the water, then it was worth it!
 Almost always, the child builds on the experience in the lessons and blossoms with practice or fun in the water afterwards.
-This would be the result of a good swimming lesson.
+This would be the result of a successful swim lesson.

 Get A Lesson!

 A recent study by the USA Swim Foundation says swimming ability for children has improved by 5-10%.
 Be a part of this movement!
 Find, Get, Give a Swim Lesson.
-(This was recently Tweeted by Olympic champion Katie Meili.)
+(This was a Tweet sent by Olympic champion Katie Meili.)

 Choosing Between Private or Group Swim Lessons